Quez Watkins Player Prop Bets for NFL Week 18 - Philadelphia vs. Dallas - NewsBreak

 - Watkins has been the target of 55 of his team's 460 passing attempts this season, or 12.0% of the target share.

-- With seven targets in the red zone this season, Watkins has been on the receiving end of 12.1% of his team's 58 red zone pass attempts.
+- Watkins (seven red zone targets) has been the recipient of 12.1% of his team's 58 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Watkins' matchup with the Cowboys.